How To Create a Succession Planning Process For Your Business (2024)

 7. Failure to Integrate Succession Planning with Business Strategy

 Succession planning should be intricately linked with the overall business strategy.
 Companies often make the mistake of developing succession plans in isolation from broader organisational goals.
-Aligning leadership development with strategic objectives ensures that the succession pipeline is attuned to the evolving needs of the company.
+Aligning leadership development with strategic objectives ensures that the succession pipeline is attuned to the company's evolving needs.

 8. Limited Succession Planning Training

 Not everyone in a leadership position is automatically equipped to conduct effective succession planning.
-Companies may neglect to provide adequate training to HR professionals, managers, and leaders involved in the process.
+Companies may neglect to adequately train HR professionals, managers, and leaders involved in the process.
 Without proper training, individuals may make suboptimal decisions, undermining the overall effectiveness of succession planning efforts.

 9. Overemphasis on Technical Skills